×

 When we asked expats and global nomads about the quality of medical care in Thailand, they replied:

 "Medical services in Thailand are generally of a high quality, with many hospitals and clinics offering a wide range of treatments and services.
 The country has a well-developed healthcare system, with both public and private hospitals and clinics providing a range of services from general medical care to specialist treatments.
 Many of the larger hospitals are equipped with modern medical technology and offer a range of services from general check-ups to complex surgeries.
 In addition, there are a number of private clinics and medical centers that offer a variety of treatments and services.
-The cost of medical care in Thailand is generally lower than in many other countries, making it an attractive option for those seeking medical treatment," explained one person living in Thailand.
+The cost of medical care in Thailand is generally lower than in many other countries, making it an attractive option for those seeking medical treatment," explained one digital nomad living in Thailand.

 Are healthcare and health insurance expensive in Thailand?

 "Healthcare and health insurance in Thailand can be expensive, depending on the type of care and coverage needed.
 Generally, public healthcare is more affordable than private healthcare, but the quality of care may not be as high.
 Private health insurance can be expensive, but it can provide more comprehensive coverage and access to higher quality care.
-Additionally, some employers may offer health insurance plans to their employees, which can help to reduce the cost of coverage," explained one person living in Thailand.
+Additionally, some employers may offer health insurance plans to their employees, which can help to reduce the cost of coverage," explained one expat living in Thailand.

 What are emergency services like in Thailand?